 Digital archive for the New York Times dating back to 1851.
-An excellent database for history.
-For online access to recent New York Times articles, use InfoTrac Newsstand.[Details]
+An excellent database for history, including full-text and full-image articles.
+For most dates, the collection includes digital reproductions of every page from every issue--cover to cover--in downloadable PDF files.
+For access to recent issues, go to the New York Times online or search US Newsstream.[Details]

 Primary source collections of the “long” nineteenth century.
 Content includes monographs, newspapers, pamphlets, manuscripts, ephemera, maps, statistics, and more.
 Topics include Asia and the West, British Politics and Society, British Theatre, Music and Literature, Children's Literature, Europe and Africa, Mapping the World, Photography, Science, Technology and Medicine and Women.[Details]